alexphredorg/mr1/README.md

 * Tool changes use probing to set the tool height.
 This uses the Langmuir probe and tool setter.
 The probe is tool 99 and tool length probing is automatic for all tools other than 0 and 99.
 When the probe is unloaded it is always measured.

-Notes on my conversion can be found at: https://1drv.ms/u/s!AqokoOqNPTKZkpR0nkyh90eFzuL-rw

 LinuxCNC on Debian 12 installation steps:
 * This install guide will get Debian 12 + LinuxCNC together and includes useful tips and tricks: https://docs.google.com/document/d/1jeV_4VKzVmOIzbB-ytcgsW2I_PhCm1x7oiw8VcLFdiY/edit
 * mkdir ~/linuxcnc/configs